 For more must see destinations in Greece click here!

-Disclosure: A big thank you to the Discover Syros team, who hosted me on this event.
+Disclosure: A big thank you to Discover Syros, who hosted me on this trip.
 As always, all views are my own.
-This post also contains affiliate links, that earn me a small commission but come at no extra cost to you.
-Thanks as always for your support!